queens-py/queens-design/README.md

 It is preferable to use the primary logo over the QUEENS crown alone which is available as `queens_crown.*` [here](./crown/).
 - Night logo (for dark backgrounds): To ensure sufficient contrast and legibility, we provide the primary option as a night logo for dark backgrounds.
 It is available [here](./logo/) as `queens_text_night.*` in pdf, png and svg format.
-- Minimum size: Please do not display the QUEENS crown logo at less than 20px wide and the primary QUEENS logo at less than 50px wide to ensure legibility.
+- Minimum size: Please do not display the QUEENS logos at less than 24 px (screen) or 7 mm (print) height to ensure legibility.
 - Scale: Ensure the logo is always scaled proportionally.
 Do not display a distorted version of the logo.
 - Clear space: Make sure to keep an appropriate amount of clear space around the logo.
 Do not overlap the logo with text, images, or other elements.
 - Do not try to recreate or modify the QUEENS logo or parts of the logo.